Trentino-Alto Adige/Südtirol: Transport

 The region is crossed by a single motorway, on the Autostrada A22.
 The Autostrada A22 or Autobrennero or Autostrada del Brennero ("Brenner motorway"; Brennerautobahn) is one of the most important autostrada (Italian for "motorway") in Italy, as it connects Po Valley, the city of Modena and the Autostrada A1 to Austria through the Brenner Pass, located in the municipality of Brenner.
 The Autostrada A22 is 315 km long.
 It is a part of the E45 European route.
-The operator of the road is Autostrada del Brennero S.p.A.
+The operator of the road is Autostrada del Brennero S.p.A..
 The Autostrada A22 is located in the regions of Emilia-Romagna, Lombardy, Veneto and Trentino-Alto Adige/Südtirol.

-Another important artery of the Trentino-Alto Adige road is the Strada statale 12 dell'Abetone e del Brennero, which runs parallel to the Autostrada A22, and the Strada statale 38 dello Stelvio, which link Bolzano to Merano.
+Another important artery of the Trentino-Alto Adige road is the Strada statale 12 dell'Abetone e del Brennero, which runs parallel to the Autostrada A22, and the Strada statale 38 dello Stelvio, which links Bolzano to Merano.
 Strada statale 12 dell'Abetone e del Brennero (SS 12) is an Italian state highway 523.6 km long in Italy located in the regions of Tuscany, Emilia-Romagna, Lombardy, Veneto and Trentino-Alto Adige/Südtirol that connects Pisa to the Austrian border at Brenner Pass.
-Strada statale 38 dello Stelvio (SS 38, Stilfserjochstraße) is an Italian state highway 224.29 km long in Italy located in the regions of Lombardy and Trentino-Alto Adige/Südtirol that connects Valtellina with the South Tyrolean Vinschgau via the Stelvio Pass (2,758 m meters), to continue in Etschtal until it reaches Bolzano.
+Strada statale 38 dello Stelvio (SS 38, Stilfserjochstraße) is an Italian state highway 224.29 km long in Italy located in the regions of Lombardy and Trentino-Alto Adige/Südtirol that connects Valtellina with the South Tyrolean Vinschgau via the Stelvio Pass (2,758 m), to continue in Etschtal until it reaches Bolzano.

 Riva del Garda is connected to the other towns on Lake Garda via a regulated bank line.